rbms-bsc/DCRMR/_pages/Additional-notes/Issued-with.md

 <a name="9.34.1.2">9.34.1.2</a> [Sources of information](/DCRMR/additional-notes/#9011-sources-of-information)

-## 9.34.2 RDA Definition and scope
+## 9.34.2 RDA definition and scope

 <a name="9.34.2.1">9.34.2.1</a> A manifestation that is issued on the same carrier as a manifestation being described.